minhazriyam/Spotify_data_analysis/README.md

 ```

 ### 12. Is there a relationship between track duration and audience engagement across album types?
 ```sql
 SELECT album_type, duration_min, AVG(likes + comments) AS avg_engagement
 FROM spotify
 GROUP BY album_type, duration_min
 ORDER BY avg_engagement DESC;
 ```

+---

+## Technologies Used
+- SQL
+- PostgreSQL
+- Python (for visualization, optional)

+## Contributing
+Contributions are welcome!
+Feel free to open a pull request.

+## License
+This project is open-source and available under the MIT License.